Published:

 All prices excl.
 VAT.
 Fees apply to Swiss consumer cards (Visa/Mastercard).
 As of 2026, indicative values.

-Whatever payment solution you choose — by the end of market day the till must balance.
-Modern PSPs provide you with an online dashboard with daily closing, CSV export and breakdown by payment method.
-This makes working with the trustee considerably easier.
+No matter which payment solution you choose — at the end of the market day, the till must balance.
+Modern PSPs provide you with an online Dashboard with daily closing, CSV export, and breakdown by payment method.
+This makes working with your fiduciary significantly easier.

-Posting in the Swiss SME chart of accounts: Post PSP transaction fees as bank charges (account 6840) — without VAT deduction, as payment services are exempt from tax in accordance with Art.
+Posting in the Swiss SME chart of accounts: You post PSP transaction fees as bank charges (account 6840) — with no VAT deduction, as payment services are tax-exempt according to Art.
 21 para.
-2 no. 19 VAT Act.
-A clearing account (e.g. 1090) cleanly reflects the time delay between customer payment and payout.
+2 no. 19 MWSTG.
+A transit account (e.g. 1090) neatly reflects the time delay between customer payment and payout.

-In Switzerland there is no general cash register obligation for SMEs, but from annual revenue of CHF 500,000 the ordinary bookkeeping obligation under Art.
-957 CO applies.
-Even below this threshold, clear documentation of income — cash and cashless — is strongly recommended.
+In green Switzerland, there is no general cash register requirement for SMEs, but the ordinary bookkeeping requirement according to Art.
+957 CO applies starting at EUR 500,000 in annual turnover.
+Even below this threshold, a traceable documentation of revenue — cash and cashless — is highly recommended.

 Frequently asked questions about food truck payments in Switzerland